nokomotc/jsonchiki/README.md

 # jsonchiki
-The best db ever.
-Try it now!
+The best db you could ever think of.
+Made to compete with AmokDev/MolotDB 🤮🤮

+Works at supersonic speed